 Particle3D ― We Print Bone™

-Particle3D is a Danish medical technology company working to make bone replacements more accurate, effective, and safe.
+Particle3D is a Danish medico company working to make bone replacements more accurate, effective, and safe.

-In 2014, two engineering students and their professor invented the revolutionary technology as a solution to an evident clinical problem.
-The then head of the unit for Oral and Maxillofacial Surgery at Odense University Hospital asked them to investigate a solution for replacing destroyed or surgically removed bone that could surpass all conventional treatments offered.
+The then head of the unit for Oral and Maxillofacial Surgery at Odense University Hospital asked them to investigate a new solution for replacing destroyed or surgically removed bone that could surpass all conventional treatments offered.
 He requested a material that is easily moldable, slowly degradable, and natural to the human body ― allowing surgeons to restore the patient’s tissue to its former shape and composition.

 Meet our Team